ahstat/ahstat.github.io/_posts/2016-4-11-Metropolis-Hastings-example.md

 It remains to define the probability $$\alpha(x(t),y)$$ to accept the move.
-It is simply the quotient of probability of the target distribution. it is a little more complex when instrumental distribution is not symmetric).
+It is simply the quotient of probability of the target distribution
+(it is a little more complex when instrumental distribution is not symmetric).

 ```R
 alpha = function(x_t, y_t_plus_1) {